Orange County Train & Metrolink Accident Attorneys

 Conductors sometimes operate their trains in a manner that is unsafe, thereby increasing their odds of derailment.
 Operating too fast or while under the influence of drugs or alcohol are two leading causes of train derailment, which can lead to serious injuries and extensive property damage.

-These are just a few reasons why train accidents can occur.
-If you have been injured in a train accident and suspect negligence was to blame, contact us for a consultation of your case.
+These are just a few reasons why train & Metrolink accidents can occur.
+If you have been injured in a train accident and suspect negligence or a malfunction was to blame, contact us for a consultation of your case.

 Train traffic in has increased in recent years with the popularity of commuter trains.
 A new Metrolink station which in Placentia will serve the 91 Line’s north Orange County passengers is currently in its final design phase.
 Construction on the Placentia station will begin in 2012 or 2013; it will be the only station on the 91 Line not shared by another Metrolink line.
 Generally passengers consider train travel to be safe and comfortable mode of transportation compared to driving the county’s often congested highways.
 Only when we hear of a train accident with injuries and deaths are we shocked to find out they occur more often then we think.
 In 2007 there were 13,227 accidents and incidents nationwide.
 Closer to home in California, there were 199 train accidents in 2005, 189 in 2006, and 152 in 2007.
 In September 2008, the Metrolink commuter train crashed in Chatsworth killing 25, making it the deadliest American train wreck in the last 15 years.
 That accident served as a reminder how vulnerable all passengers are to the negligence of train operators.
 The emotional and financial toll on accident victims and their families cannot be overestimated.
 At Silverthorne Attorneys we’ve been helping train crash victims for a long time receive just and fair compensation for their injuries.
 Only a competent and accomplished train accident lawyer is qualified to sort through the complexities of your accident to determine liability for damages and fight for your right to recover the highest financial award possible.

-Who is Liable to Pay Compensation for the Train Accident?
+Who is Liable to Pay Compensation for a Train Accident?

 All train wrecks are unique.
 A train accident could have a single cause or multiple, interrelated causes.
 Crashes are the result of faulty equipment, operator negligence, attempted suicides, collisions with motor vehicles, confusing track signals, and other related causes.
 A good train accident attorney will often use the help of train accident re-constructionists, engineers and other experts to examine the facts surrounding your train accident.
 It takes an attorney with experience to determine what parties and entities had a hand in causing your train accident injuries.
 Some parties who may be held responsible for your train accident could be: